U.S. border travel restrictions extended again until May 21, Texas Democrat criticizes move

 “He said ‘It’s a health issue.’
 I said, ‘What do you think is happening with the migrants coming in?
 That’s not a health concern to you but legal visa holders are a health concern to you?'”
 Cuellar told Border Report.

 Prior to the pandemic, 18 million Mexican nationals crossed per year and spent about $19 billion in the United States, a majority of which occurred in border communities.
-And while commercial and trade traffic is back to near-normal levels, Cuellar said border retail sales are still down 40 to 50% across the Southwest.
+And while commercial and trade traffic is back to near-normal levels, Cuellar said border retail sales are still down.
+That includes dips of 40 to 50% in his hometown of Laredo, Texas.

 According to DHS, essential travelers are those who are: